prof3ssorSt3v3/mad9011/notes/weekly-notes.md

 ## Week 2 - Meeting Adobe Illustrator

+- Q/A & pop quiz questions
 - Discussion of Week 2 hybrid notes and videos
 - Recap of Week 2 notes and videos
   - Graphic fundamental: Raster and vector graphics
   - Introduction to Adobe Illustrator (Ai)
   - Illustrator Artboards
   - Creating, selecting, and editing shapes and strokes
   - Colour of fill and stroke
+- Go over TO-DOs section

 ```
 - Hybrid: Next week learning module notes and videos